orehren/acvt/inst/rstudio/templates/project/skeleton/_extensions/orehren/acvt/docs/structure.html.md

 title: "Structure & Layout of the Extension"
 ---

-This page explains the architecture of the `academicCVTemplate` extension.
+This page explains the architecture of the `Academic-CVTemplate` extension.

 ## 1. Data Caching Mechanism